 Participants apply the concepts of SORM to realistic role-plays that challenge you at the support, limit setting and physical restraint and letting go stages of the T/TRC.
+In Handle With Care training you will learn more about yourself than your clients.
 The goal is self-revelation and acceptance of responsibility for creating a safe environment.
 We focus heavily on staff communications with each other before, during and after a crisis.
-We help you confront sensitive staff issues that undermine your ability to collective ability to manage the behavior of your most challenging juveniles.
+We help you confront sensitive staff issues that undermine your collective ability to manage the behavior of your most challenging clients.